daroczig/CEU-use-case-seminars/README.md

 We invite 1-2 experts each week to deliver a case study of a real data science problem and solution, followed up by Q&A and then R exercises related to the discussed case studies.

 This is a Pass / Fail class.
-Students are required to attend all 3 weeks and actively participate in the Q&A and R exercises sessions.
+Students are required to **attend all weeks** and **actively participate** in the Q&A and R exercises sessions.

 ## Class Schedule